CS1102proj-Cache/CS1102/contents/conclusion.md

 With the future advancement of technology, it is foreseeable that more efficient cache technology will be invented.
 The following provides several examples of future cache technology. <br/>  <br/>

 <li><b>More intelligent cache replacement policies</b><br/>
-More intelligent replacement policies can be developed to enhance the system’s performance.
-One of the inadequacies of some of the current replacement systems is low adaptability.
-By inventing smarter cache replacement policies, it can adapt to the changing patterns and ensure a higher hit rate.
-It can further improve the current replacement policies. </li><br/>
+One of the ways to enhance system performance is to develop more intelligent replacement policies.
+A weakness of some of the current replacement systems is the low adaptability.
+With, smarter cache replacement policies, it can adapt to the evolving patterns and cause a higher hit rate.
+It can show improvement in the current replacement policies. </li><br/>
 <li><b>Hybrid cache architecture</b><br/>
-Various cache designs can be incorporated to enhance the overall cache and system efficiency.
-The hybrid cache architecture can leverage the strength of each cache respectively to accelerate memory access. </li><br/>
+Different cache designs can be incorporated together to accelerate both cache and system efficiency.
+The hybrid cache architecture would be able to leverage the strength of each cache respectively to enhance memory access. </li><br/>
-<li><b>Enhance cache security and reliability. </b><br/>
+<li><b>Higher reliability and security of cache</b><br/>
-It is of paramount importance to enhance the cache security and reliability to ensure the system’s stability and trustworthiness in using the cache.
-Unauthorized access to the cache and errors and failures would be minimized. </li>
+The security and reliability can be further improved.
+Thus, it can prevent unauthorized parties from getting access to the data and ensure there are fewer errors and failures.
+Users’ information can be protected and is not easily exposed to others. </li>
 </div>
 <br/> <br/> <br/>
 <h6>By Ng Wing Hei (56612889)</h6>